 - Highlight your top sellers

 - Share case studies or reviews to add social proof

 Theme 4: Personalize Your Content To Make It Relevant

 Because you know your audience, you can speak to them in a language they understand.

 As you saw in the email capture pop-up above, BLJ asks subscribers to share whether they are educators or parents.
-This makes it possible to segment subscribers and to personalize email content accordingly.
+This zero-party data makes it possible to segment subscribers and personalize email content accordingly.

 For example, in the best sellers email mentioned above, educators see a teacher’s testimonial, while others receive parent reviews instead.